Absorber97/Omni-Doc-Starter/README.md

 OmniDoc is a sophisticated desktop-focused PDF viewer and analysis tool that combines modern document viewing capabilities with AI-powered features for enhanced document understanding and learning.
 Perfect for students, faculty,researchers, and professionals who need to deeply understand complex documents.

-!!!
-This is a starter version focused on only MVP and scalable foundation for future projects due to time constraints.
-All the features’ data are stored in local temp browser storage for persistence and performance.
-If you want to try with a new PDF, try clearing the temp stored data first. !!!

 ## 🌟 Key Features